GovReady/continuous-ato-kit/README.md

 * For “Definition”, choose “Pipeline script from SCM”.
 This will tell Jenkins to look in the GovReady-Q repository for a Jenkinsfile to use as the pipeline script.

 * For “SCM”, choose “Git”.
-Then for “Repository URL”, enter the “Clone with HTTPS” URL for the repository, which is “https://github.com/GovReady/govready-q.git”.
+Then for “Repository URL”, enter the “Clone with HTTPS” URL for the repository, which is `https://github.com/GovReady/govready-q.git`.

-* You can leave “Credentials” set to “none”.
-(For a private repository, you could set up a GitHub personal access token for Jenkins to use, and then provide it to Jenkins here.)
+* You can leave “Credentials” set to “none”.  (*Advanced*.
+For a private repository, you could set up a GitHub personal access token for Jenkins to use, and then provide it to Jenkins here.)

-* Click “Save”, and you’re almostready to build.
+* Click “Save”, and you’re almost ready to build.

 #### Provide Compliance Server Credentials